skylook/neural-networks-and-deep-learning/README.md

-# Code samples for "Neural Networks and Deep Learning"
+# Code samples for "Neural Networks and Deep Learning" (Python 3.x version)

 This repository contains code samples for my (forthcoming) book on "Neural Networks and Deep Learning".